 Clydebank Housing Association will conduct its affairs in an open and accountable manner.
-To this end, we will make information publicly available, unless there are valid reasons for withholding it e.g. potential breaches of GDPR or other rules or legislation relating to confidentiality (see Section 4 below and also CHA Data Protection/Management of Information Policy).
+To this end, we will make information publicly available, unless there are valid reasons for withholding it e.g. potential breaches of the Data Protection Act 1988 GDPR or other rules or legislation relating to confidentiality (see Section 4 below and also CHA Data Protection/Management of Information Policy).

-The Association will also demonstrate its commitment to openness in line with the [®]Open All Hours .
-A template guide to information for RSLs+published in Augusts 2019by the Scottish Federation of Housing Associations and the Glasgow and West of Scotland Forum, whilst at the same time, balancing the competing requirement of confidentiality.
-The SFHA guide, updated to take account of the Freedom of Information legislative requirements, sets out the range of information which should be readily available to tenants, customers and members of the public, predominantly via Clydebank HAc website.
+The Association will also demonstrate its commitment to openness in line with the pen All Hours.
+A template guide to information for RSLsmodel publication Framework and Guidance for Housing Associations and Housing Co-operatives+published in Augusts 2019September 2016 by the Scottish Federation of Housing Associations and the Glasgow and West of Scotland Forum, whilst at the same time, balancing the competing requirement of confidentiality.
+Theis SFHA guide, updated to take account of the Freedom of Information legislative requirements, sets out the range of information which should be readily available to tenants, customers and members of the public, predominantly via Clydebank HAcs website.